Safety Strategies, Devices, and Monitors

 - MedicAlert – There is a possibility of receiving a MedicAlert subscription at a lower cost in certain circumstances.
 More information about the programs can be found at the following links: The IDEA Program, Membership Assistance Program Form.

-The following information provided was taken from Epilepsy and Safety Education Series produced by the Edmonton Epilepsy Foundation.
+The following information provided was sourced from Epilepsy and Safety Education Series produced by the Edmonton Epilepsy Foundation.
+These are recommendations for your consideration.

 Common Seizure Triggers